pagekit/docs/quickstart.md

 ### 3. Run the installation

 Now we are ready to run the Pagekit installation process.
-Open your browser and go to the Pagekit URL on your webserver followed by `/installer`, e.g. `http://example.com/pagekit/installer`.
+Open your browser and go to the Pagekit URL on your webserver, e.g. `http://example.com/pagekit`.
 This will take you to the start screen of the installation.

 #### Step 1 - Database information